magento/architecture/design-documents/graph-ql/coverage/input-optput-wrappers.md

 **Action items**

 1. Modify schema for all existing queries and mutations
 1. Make sure that this requirement is documented and followed for the new GraphQL coverage

+**Open questions**

+1. What can be one about queries and mutations, which do not require arguments at the moment?
+We cannot create wrapper type without fields.
+Would be nice to enable extensibility for sich argument lists as well.